myDevicesIoT/cayenne-docs/docs/LORA.md

 ### Setup gateway device

 In order for your LoRa technology devices to connect to The Things Network, you must have purchased and configured a gateway device.
-The Things Network has a <a href="https://www.thethingsnetwork.org/docs/gateways/" target="_blank">Gateway page</a> with information on supported hardware, including their own <a href="https://www.kickstarter.com/projects/419277966/the-things-network" target="_blank">Gateway device</a>.
+The Things Network has a <a href="https://www.thethingsnetwork.org/docs/gateways/" target="_blank">Gateway page</a> with information on hardware supported, including (Comgin Soon!) their own <a href="https://www.kickstarter.com/projects/419277966/the-things-network" target="_blank">Gateway device</a> that you can use.

 **Be sure that you have an appropriate gateway configured and working before continuing.
 Your devices will not be able to properly function without your gateway device in place.**